brgmn/fssrt/Readme.md

 afp,192.168.1.4,myshare
 ```

-4) Insert the shortcuts to fileserver folders you would like to see in the finder sidebar in shortcuts.txt
+4) Insert the shortcuts to fileserver folders you would like to see in the finder sidebar in config/shortcuts.txt

 One shortcut per line (sharename,path) like this:

 ```
 myshare,inbox/scan/today
+myshare,team/marketing
 ```

 5) Add fssrt to your finder menu (optional)

 ![Finder top menu integration](https://raw.githubusercontent.com/brgmn/fssrt/master/documentation/images/finder-menu.png)

-You can just add the fssrt app by drag & dropping it to the finder top menubar while having cmd+alt pressed.
+You can just add the fssrt app by drag & dropping it to the finder top menubar holding cmd+alt pressed.